LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

 ### Exercise
 1. Installation: follow [this link](https://racket-lang.org/) to download DrRacket.
 When you finish installation, open `recitation.rkt` and click the lower left corner to choose languages.
 Click 'Other languages' and use 'R5RS' as your scheme compiler.
+	- The following functions could be referred to the `recitation.rkt`.
 2. `rev`: define a function `rev` to reverse a list such as:
 ```scheme
 > (rev '(1 2 3))